daattali/beautiful-jekyll/_drafts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 - **Lightberry** : [Website](http://lightberry.eu/)

-Lightberry is the hardware bit that acts as an interface between Hyperion and the LED stripe.
-It converts the commands sent by hyperion into a gibbrish understandable by the lights.
+Lightberry is the hardware bit that acts as an interface between Hyperion and the LED strip.
+It converts the commands sent by hyperion into a gibbrish understandable by the pixels.
 Lightberry offers multiple devices and packs that offer a different level of integration.
-In this tutorial I am only using the USB converter.
+In this tutorial I am only focusing on the USB converter.
 There is a version with a GPIO interface as well but I already have a case that closes the top of the raspberry.
-I bought the power supply with lightberry by convenience and to support them, but any power supply should do really.
+I bought the power supply with lightberry by convenience and to support them, but any 5V power supply with jack 5,5 should do really.

 This converter alone will only make the LEDs work with the Raspberry PI.
-If you have other devices that you would like to integrate such as a DVC player or a Xbox and such you will need the HDMI kit with and HDMI switch.
+If you have other devices that you would like to integrate like a DVD player or a Xbox and such you will need the HDMI kit along with an HDMI switch.

 - **OpenElec installed on a Raspberry Pi**[Website](http://openelec.tv/)

-My OpenElec runs Kodi on a Raspberry Pi 2 but at the time of this article you can get a Raspberry Pi 3 with better hardware for about £30.
+My OpenElec runs Kodi on a Raspberry Pi 2, at the time of this article you can get a Raspberry Pi 3 with better hardware for about £30.

-Lightberry offer a custom image of OpenElec that you can download on their website.
+Lightberry offers a custom image of OpenElec that you can download on their website.
 I kept my "stock" OpenElec as I have never restored the backup and don't want to try (too much borring config).

-I don't think it is needed to present OpenElec anymore, the famous media center based on linux running Kodi.
-This system is a bit different from the other Raspbian and co. as it comes with a read-only file system which prevents messing with the OS.

 - **RGB LED strip individually addressable (WS2801)**